 - Measure query performance

-The GraphQL editor will make it easy to build your queries with typeahead support, validation and typechecking, and bracket-matching.
+You can type a query or mutation directly into the API Explorer's editor panel.
+The editor has code completion that will suggest queries as you type, validation and typechecking, and bracket-matching.
 You can also collapse and expand nested segments of queries to manage writing more complex queries.
+When you hover over a query, you'll see tooltips with helpful information, including links to your auto-generated documentation.

-When you've got a query composed, it's time to hit Run Query to send it to your API!
+To run your query, select the play button at the top of your API Explorer.
+Your results will appear in the panel to the right.
 If your query is valid, you'll see the data returned as a JSON object in the results pane.
-If your query is invalid, you'll get a list of errors instead (even when there's only 1 error, you'll still get back a list).
+If your query is invalid, you'll get a list of errors instead.
+Even when only one error is returned, you will still receive a list.

-One powerful feature of GraphQL is the ability to provide variables to your queries.
+One useful GraphQL feature is the ability to provide variables to your queries.
 This makes it easy to write reusable queries for common queries like a paginated list.

 After you define the variables you're using in your query, you can provide values for them by expanding the "Variables" panel underneath the GraphQL editor.
 The API Explorer will helpfully typeahead the names of variables you've already defined and notify you if a required variable is missing.

-Make sure you define your variables as a valid JSON object!
-If they aren't, otherwise the results will display an error.
+If your variables are not defined as a valid JSON object, the results will display an error.

 After sending queries, you can revisit them at any time in your session by opening the History panel.
 When you select a query you've previously sent, it will load the query in the editor panel and the variable values you used in the variables panel.

-Slow-loading queries can really hurt the user experience of your application or website.
-That's why TakeShape's API Explorer also comes with a handy debugger for analyzing your queries and finding opportunities to better optimize slow queries.
+Slow-loading queries can hurt the user experience of your application or website.
+That's why the API Explorer also comes with a handy debugger for analyzing your queries and finding opportunities to better optimize slow queries.

 The debugger will be empty until you run a query.
-After running a query, you'll see a diagram of its performance in the debugger.
-Click on any level of the tree to focus on it and get more information.
+After running a query, the debugger will show a diagram of its performance metrics.
+Select any item in the timeline to see more information.